 Where to get the best dermal filler treatment in Melbourne

 With more clinics offering cut-price dermal filler treatment, Dr Gavin Chan suggests you ask the following questions before booking a dermal filler appointment:

-- What experience and training do the Cosmetic Practitioners have?
+- What experience and training do the Cosmetic Doctors have?

 - What pain minimisation techniques does the medical clinic use?